General Information for Incoming and Continuing Students and Postdoctoral Scholars

 Many graduate student parents will be impacted by school and daycare closures.
 The Women's Resources and Research Center has put together a COVID-19 Student Parent Community Resources document for on- and off-campus resources for parents.
 This document includes resources on paid administrative leave available to employees (including graduate student employees experiencing a lack of child care), emergency child care, and education resources.

-Graduate Studies Operations
+Campus and Graduate Studies Operations

 Graduate Studies staff will continue to work, making arrangements with supervisors to work from a remote location.
 We will continue student advising and other services, but following new procedures described above.